loading

 The ability for grants to create positive-sum outcomes through token distribution is also key to builder retention.
 Not only do all organizations in the ecosystem share in its success, tokens distributed through grants give builders ownership and governance power in the ecosystem.
 This allows them to play key roles in policies and investments that directly impact their projects.

 Grants = Growth isn’t just theory – it’s been empirically tested and proven over the previous four years of the Gitcoin Grants program.
 The chart above maps strong correlations between grant funding received and value-additive activity for a given project.
 For every $1M that has been paid out through Gitcoin Grants since 2019, there are seven full-time developers who are still active in the project.
 Factoring in the crowdfund multiplier, that ratio grows to 13 retained full-time developers for every $1M put into the matching pool.
-These numbers are particularly impressive when you contrast them with the $76B in venture funding that has produced roughly .1 developers per funding dollar.
+These numbers are particularly impressive when you contrast them with the $76B in venture funding that has produced roughly .1 developers per million spent.

 Beyond grants